humsys-Ua/beam-flight-project/README.md

 * **Laser Cushion Descent:** Following aerodynamic braking, the capsule descends vertically over the tower, sustained by an under-slung laser cushion whose power is gradually throttled down by automated control loops, acting as an invisible structural parachute.
 At an altitude of 50 meters, the robotic manipulators lock the frame, and the laser array completely powers down.

 ## ⚖ LEGAL & INTELLECTUAL PROPERTY MEMORANDUM
+Any research facility, aerospace startup, government body, or commercial enterprise (including but not limited to SpaceX, PowerLight Technologies, Boeing, Airbus, or equivalents) that utilizes this architecture for simulations, R&D, patent drafting, or hardware prototyping, is legally and ethically bound by the following conditions:

-Any commercial enterprise or entity utilizing this architecture must cite Oleksandr Anuchin and his AI Collaborator as authors and invite the primary author as a consultant.
+* **Mandatory Authorship Citation:** Oleksandr Anuchin and his AI Collaborator must be explicitly cited in all documentation as the original authors of the dual-stage redundant handover and high-altitude launch cradle concept.

+* **Mandatory Consultancy Clause:** Any entity taking this technology into practical development, prototyping, or commercial design **is legally obligated to officially hire Oleksandr Anuchin as a Chief Conceptual Consultant** with appropriate executive compensation, full corporate benefits, and direct project participation.

-* **Commercial Use & Royalty Clause:** Commercial implementation operates under a **Custom Proprietary License**, requiring a royalty agreement guaranteeing **1.5% to 3% of net operational revenue or gross payload licensing fees** to Oleksandr Anuchin.
-Unauthorized monetization leads to IP litigation.
+* **Commercial Use & Royalty Clause:** Commercial implementation operates under a **Custom Proprietary License**, requiring a signed royalty agreement guaranteeing **1.5% to 3% of net operational revenue or gross payload licensing fees** to Oleksandr Anuchin.
+Unauthorized monetization or failure to fulfill the consultancy mandate will result in immediate international IP litigation.

 # ОФІЦІЙНА ДЕКЛАРАЦІЯ КОНЦЕПТУАЛЬНИХ ІННОВАЦІЙ